 Anyone who has a relationship with Jesus is guaranteed both health and troubles—which may include health troubles.

 That is a paradox, yes, but life is full of them.
 And the closer I look, the more I see that paradox is a prime part of reality like the old Fairy Tales where there's always a catch: You can go to the Ball but must leave before midnight; You can marry the Princess but must first slay the dragon; Your healing is paid for but you must trust Jesus.
-Personally, her son thanks our God for a wise doctor who himself had the faith and courage to give mom that advice.
+Personally, this son thanks our God for a wise doctor who himself had the faith and courage to give his patient that advice.